coffee2code/linkify-categories/readme.txt

 Tested up to: 4.7
 Stable tag: 2.2

 Turn a string, list, or array of category IDs and/or slugs into a list of links to those categories.
-Includes widget and template tag.
+Provides a widget and template tag.

 == Description ==